 Learn how to make a stitched mixed media mini-journal that tells a visual story.

 Stories that are ideal for visual journals are stories that come from deep inside.
-These types of stories are usually ones that we “feel” or are emotional about and are things that we might find difficult to express in words.
-Although writing in a journal is one way to deal with these feelings, making visual story journals is more artistic and much more fun and creative.
+These types of stories are usually ones that we feel or are emotional about and are things that we might find difficult to express in words.
+Although writing in a journal is one way to deal with our feelings, making visual story journals is more artistic and much more fun and creative.